mindspore-ai/docs/tutorials/source_en/use/saving_and_loading_model_parameters.md

     - After model training, save model parameters for inference or prediction.
     - During training, through real-time accuracy validation, save the model parameters with the highest accuracy for prediction.
 - Retraining.
-    - During a long-time training, save the generated CheckPoint files to prevent the training from starting from the beginning after it exits abnormally.
+    - During a long-time training, save the generated CheckPoint files to prevent starting training from the initial state after the task exits abnormally.
-    - Train a model, save parameters, and perform fine-tuning for different tasks.
+    - The fine-tuning scenario is to train a model and save the parameters.
+Based on this model, model training is carried out for the second similar task.

 A CheckPoint file of MindSpore is a binary file that stores the values of all training parameters.
 The Google Protocol Buffers mechanism with good scalability is adopted, which is independent of the development language and platform.
 The protocol format of CheckPoints is defined in `mindspore/ccsrc/utils/checkpoint.proto`.